MatthewPaulGithub/redmine_email_fetcher/README.md

 License
 -------
-This plugin is released under the GPL v3 license.
+This plugin is released under the GPLv3 license.

 See LICENSE for more information.